nttgin/BGPalerter/docs/report-http.md

 ## MS Teams

-Microsoft Teams is a proprietary business communication platform developed by Microsoft, as part of the Microsoft 365 family of products
+Microsoft Teams is a communication platform developed by Microsoft, as part of the Microsoft 365 family of products.

 ```yaml
 reports: